Collection of rings and jewelry tools on a white surface

 • 18ct gold contains 75% pure gold.

-The remainder is an alloy of different metals, which can include copper, zinc, palladium, or platinum.
 What they are and how much depends on the colour of gold desired.
 For example, white gold may include silver, platinum and palladium (the 'whiter' metals) whereas rose gold has a higher content of copper, to give it the desired colour.

 • 18ct gold is denser than 9ct gold, so the same ring will feel heavier in 18ct gold.